 Lighthouse is a model for school boards that originated in Iowa.
-The model, supported by research, has been adopted by the Washington State School Directors’ Association (WSSDA) and offered to local districts as a successful road map for leadership.
+The model, supported by research, has been adopted by the Washington State School Directors’ Association (WSSDA) [pdf] offered to local districts as a successful road map for leadership.

 The Lighthouse model is based on the importance of school boards explicitly connecting their work to a focus on student achievement.
 It provides guidelines for boards to deepen their understanding of student learning so that they may help systems adopt practices that lead to higher levels of learning for all students.